DrMikeG/WiiBuzz/README.md

 I applied a coat of danish oil, cut a notch for the power cable, and used the smallest drill bit I have to put a hole top, center for the poppy wire.

-I cam back to the software and modified espSensor.ide to connect to the torch Wifi, and to get the flash URL when the capacitive senor is triggered.
+I came back to the software and modified espSensor.ide to connect to the torch Wifi, and to get the flash URL when the capacitive senor is triggered.